 #3 Shoji Door

-A Shoji door features a wooden frame with window-style compartments made of hard fiber rice paper.
-It is difficult to puncture the hard fiber rice paper, but you still want to be careful with this door.
+A Shoji door features a wooden frame with window-style hard fiber rice paper compartments.
+Puncturing the hard fiber rice paper is difficult, but you still want to be careful with this door.

 Are you looking to change up the vibe in your home?
 Shoji doors are perfect for adding a traditional Eastern look to your bathroom.